+The types of impacts described in principle 4 can be realised through a variety of activities.
+The current impact discussion seemingly focusses on research at times, we explicitly point to the huge importance of education.
+One single lecture can already transfer state-of-the-art knowledge to a large group of students, for instance.
+Beyond research and education, impact is also made through a variety of other activities: innovation-related activities, support, leadership, teamwork and academic citizenship activities.
 Support staff empowers and supports colleagues to achieve their (impact) goals, colleagues in leadership roles set dots on the horizon and can help a team grow.
 Academic citizenship activities (e.g., non-research committee work, or being part of value-driven working groups) can also contribute to reaching a set impact goal.

-This principle is embodies the Recognition and Rewards (R&R) movement.
-This movement calls for a proper recognition of a diverse set of career paths [12].
+This principle embodies the Recognition and Rewards (R&R) movement.
+This movement calls for a proper recognition of a diverse set of career paths [10].
 This applies fully to the breadth of activities that contribute to making impact; if different colleagues have different impact goals, a generic assessment will not do justice to this.

 - d.
 Appreciation should be given to impact-related activities beyond academic impact.
 This will be explored further together with BMS HR and the BMS Career Committee.
-Through UTIP, the central UTilizing our Impact Potential program, a "career path framework" is being developed to make these career choices explicit.
-This will be used as discussion starter. - e.
-Improve Knowledge Transfer Office offer for BMS and clearly communicate this.
+Through UTIP, the central UTilizing our Impact Potential program, a "menu" is being developed to make these career choices explicit.
+This will be used as discussion starter. [status: ongoing as part of Recognition and Rewards program] - e.
+Improve Knowledge Transfer Office offer for BMS and clearly communicate this. [status: ongoing]